WhyJustRun/Core/README.md

 You should be up and running.
 Head to [localhost:3000](http://localhost:3000/).

+To install/update gems, it's easiest to first run the container, and then run bundler commands inside the container.
+For example, to update the gems, use `docker-compose exec web bundle update`.
 ### Test Users

 By running the Rails task `db:populate_example_data`, a test club and several test users are set up with various privilege levels: